ProtDos/encochat/README.md

 # Encochat
 ## beta phase, bugs may appear.
 The program is finished and ready to use.

+## Read first
+This is a beta.
+I am working on a full version, website, host and executable.
+You can help improving this code, but this isn't the final code.
+The name will be changed too, because of encrochat.

 ## About
 High Secured Terminal Chat App